Red Dead Redemption: Development

 As the story developed, a range of characters were organically created based on the period; Red Dead Redemption features around 450 characters.
-The game required a large amount of character dialogue in order to feel alive, comparable to Rockstar's previous game Grand Theft Auto IV.
+It required a large amount of character dialogue in order to feel alive, comparable to Rockstar's previous game, Grand Theft Auto IV.
 Researchers at Rockstar developed a style guide based on real sayings of the time period.
-Rockstar hired Rod Edge as the full-time director to handle the game's performances, recorded using motion capture technology, with additional dialogue and sound effects recorded in a studio; the performance capture was recorded in Santa Monica, California.
+Rockstar hired Rod Edge as the full-time director to handle actors' performances, recorded using motion capture technology in Santa Monica, California, with additional dialogue and sound effects recorded in a studio.
 After an audition process, Rob Wiethoff was selected to portray John Marston.
-John was developed to be a nuanced character, as opposed to an explicit villain or hero, and a "family man".
+John was developed to be a "family man" with nuance, as opposed to an explicit villain or hero.
 Steve J. Palmer, who portrayed Bill Williamson, felt that John and Bill represented siblings in their former gang, while Dutch van der Linde was more of a parental figure.
 Benjamin Byron Davis, who portrayed Dutch, was told that Dutch was a well-read, charismatic former gang leader who had "lost his mind".

-Red Dead Redemption is one of the first games by Rockstar to use an original score.
+Red Dead Redemption is one of Rockstar's first games to use an original score.
 Music supervisor Ivan Pavlovich cited the large scale of the game as one of the largest difficulties when producing the score; to achieve an effective gaming experience, the game could not solely feature licensed music, like previous Rockstar games.
 In 2008, Rockstar engaged musicians Bill Elm and Woody Jackson, who collaborated to compose approximately 200 tracks for the game over 15 months.
 The original score and subsequent album were both recorded and mixed at Jackson's studio, Electro-Vox Recording Studios in Los Angeles, and mastered at Capitol Studios.
 When researching music for inspiration, Jackson found that there was no "Western sound" in 1911; he felt that the soundtracks of 1960s Western films, such as Ennio Morricone's work on the Dollars Trilogy, was more representative of Western music.
 Rockstar also consulted musicians who played traditional Western instruments, such as harmonica player Tommy Morgan.
 The game also features vocal performances by Ashtar Command, José González, Jamie Lidell, and William Elliott Whitmore.